5 Types of Materials Used for Bricks

 - Porosity: The ability to release and absorb moisture is one of the most important and useful properties of bricks, regulating temperatures and humidity inside structures.

-- Sound Attenuation: The brick sound insulation is normally 45 decibels for a 4.5 inches brick thickness and 50 decibels for a nine-inch thick brick.
+- Sound attenuation: The brick sound insulation is normally 45 decibels for a 4.5 inches brick thickness and 50 decibels for a 9-inch thick brick.

 - Insulation: Bricks can exhibit above normal thermal insulation when compared to other building materials.
 Bricks can help regulate and maintain constant interior temperatures of a structure due to their ability to absorb and slowly release heat.
-This way bricks can produce significant energy savings, more than 30 percent of energy saving when compared to wood.
+In this way, bricks can produce significant energy savings—more than 30 percent when compared to wood construction.